Last Updated on 2 days by traveldrafts

 Technology

-Famous Japanese companies like Sony, Panasonic, and Toshiba are global leaders in producing televisions, cameras, audio equipment, and computers.
-They are also important automotive manufacturers like Toyota, Honda, and Nissan.
+Famous Japanese companies like Sony, Panasonic, and Toshiba are global leaders in the production of televisions, cameras, audio equipment, and computers.
+They are also critical automotive manufacturers, such as Toyota, Honda, and Nissan.
 And leaders in high-speed rail technology.

 Robots

 What is Japan famous for?
 Robots!
 Japanese love robots!
 They are part of their culture, and they have a longstanding relationship with them.
-Since the 17th century, Japan has created mechanized puppets or automata used in religious festivities and theaters.
-Robots are also portrayed frequently in mangas and animes.
+Since the 17th century, Japan has created mechanized puppets, or automata, used in religious festivals and theaters.
+Robots are also portrayed frequently in manga and anime.
 They are part of Japanese pop culture.

-Japan is a global leader in producing industrial robots – they created robots for various applications, including healthcare with mobility robots, the creation of humanoid robots like ASIMO by Honda, and HRP-4C by AIST.
+Japan is a global leader in industrial robotics – it has developed robots for various applications, including mobility robots for healthcare, and humanoid robots like ASIMO by Honda and HRP-4C by AIST.

 Weird Japanese TV Shows

-Japan has some unconventional and unique TV shows that are over the top and don’t exist in any other country in the world.
-They are game shows with quirky games or unexpected twists and eccentric punishments.
+Japan has some unconventional TV shows that are over-the-top and don’t exist anywhere else in the world.
+They are game shows featuring quirky games, unexpected twists, and eccentric punishments.

 Some examples of weird Japanese shows are: